 Many people don’t know what a Heat Recovery Ventilator (HRV) or an Energy Recovery Ventilator (ERV) is.
-However, either of them will help you retain heat in the winter, while providing a steady flow of fresh air.
+However, either of them will help you retain heat in the winter while providing a steady flow of fresh air.
 This helps cut down on the stale air and pollutants in your home.

-These systems are useful if you home was built in the 1970s or later.
+These systems are useful if your home was built in the 1970s or later.
 Newer houses are tightly packed with insulation to prevent heat from escaping, cutting down on energy costs.
 This also means, however, that the air in your home remains polluted.
 That stuffy air can’t escape, and fresher air has a harder time coming in.
 HRV and ERV systems introduce clean air without losing the heat.

 Here are the differences between the two systems:

 - An HRV transfers heat from air leaving the home to incoming air.
 The air entering your home is then warm and dry.
 The two airstreams never meet, so the pollutants will leave the home.

 - An ERV not only does what an HRV does but, in the winter, it removes humidity about to leave your home.
 It puts it back into the incoming air.
 This helps your home retain humidity if your house is too dry in the winter.